bkakilli/bkakilli.github.io/_pages/about.md

 ---

-I’m a PhD Candidate on Electrical and Computer Engineering at Syracuse University.
-I work with Dr. Senem Velipasalar at the Smart Vision Systems Lab.
-My main research interests are 3D computer vision and machine learning.
-I’m also interested in robotics and embedded systems.
-I enjoy coding and building stuff.
+I’m a scientist and engineer.
+My expertise is in computer vision and machine intelligence.
+Also interested in robotics and embedded systems.
+I enjoy building stuff.
+Certainly a DIY-person.
+Hobbies include building autonomous things or tech gadgets, skiing, water sports, killing hours on random computer-related stuff.